liberland/docs/blockchain/white-paper.md

 The Liberland Dollar serves as the native token of the blockchain, fulfilling the following main functions:

-a.
-A medium of exchange; and
+1. A medium of exchange; and
-b.
-An instrument for maintaining network consensus and security.
+2. An instrument for maintaining network consensus and security.
-c.
-The token to register entities with and to manage them, such as companies, assets, real estate, etc.
+3. The token to register entities with and to manage them, such as companies, assets, real estate, etc.
-d.
-The token to operate the judiciary for traditional contracts.
+4. The token to operate the judiciary for traditional contracts.

 LLD is minted according to rules inherited from Polkadot, including the "ideal staking ratio" mechanism.
 This system is well-researched, designed and tested through years of practical use.